bytecodealliance/wasm-micro-runtime/doc/pthread_library.md

     ```
 > Note: </br>
 >1.
 Remember to back up the original sysroot files
->2. wasi-sdk 9.0 or above are not supported, please use 7.0 or 8.0

 Then build the program with this command:
 ``` bash